Children's Dental care, Pediatric Dentist

 Primary, or baby teeth, are of a different consistency and thinner than adult teeth.
 Therefore, they require more attention when it comes to brushing, flossing, and oral care.
 Cavities can quickly progress into very large cavities and can cause the need for baby root canals and crowns.
 If untreated, this can form into dental infections, causing pain and swelling.

-It’s also important to help children keep their baby teeth as long as they can because they help guide the development and positioning of your adult teeth.
+It’s also important to help children keep their baby teeth as long as possible because they help guide the development and positioning of your adult teeth.
 Primary teeth that must be pulled or are so infected they fall out can create orthodontic problems, which accentuate the need for braces or other orthodontic procedures.
 This can make your child need longer orthodontic treatment or even make children who didn’t need braces be forced to get braces to correct their smile.

 Other Problems That Cavities Can Cause When Untreated

 Impede strong nutrition: Not treating cavities can cause eating to be painful and uncomfortable.
-Children that experience pain when eating will avoid wanting to eat and this will start to affect their overall nutrition.
+Children who experience pain when eating will avoid wanting to eat, and this will start to affect their overall nutrition.
 Some healthy foods can naturally be hard, including apples, carrots, and celery.
 However, if a child is unable to eat these hard foods because of pain in the mouth, they will start to lose essential nutrients that are important for their overall health.

 Affected Speech: Untreated cavities can also lead to problems with speech.
 Teeth are part of speaking and can affect the sounds that children can make when speaking.
 However, if they have cavities and have teeth rot and fall out, it can begin to cause speech impediments that will affect the child’s ability to speak properly and can have lasting effects on their confidence in public speaking and communicating with others.